Tim355Code/what-spyglass/README.md

 ## Supported versions
 This project is structured with separate branches for different Minecraft versions instead of a single multi-version setup.

-Fabric loader greater or equal to 0.18.4.
+Currently required fabric loader version: 0.18.4.
 - Latest development is always on the ```main``` branch.
   - Currently: **1.21.6 - 1.21.11**
 - Older versions are available under the ```archive/``` branches